Skip to content

 Hypothyroidism

 Being hypothyroid means that this important gland is underactive or sluggish.
 It’s not producing enough of the hormones your body needs to function at its best.
 These hormones play a critical role in regulating the activity of every tissue and cell, influencing everything from metabolism and energy levels to the balance of other hormones.
-When this gland isn’t functioning properly, it can have a ripple effect throughout the entire body—especially on the reproductive system.
+When this gland isn’t functioning properly, it can have a ripple effect throughout the entire body, especially on your reproductive system.
 Your ovaries, adrenal glands, and even the pituitary can all be affected, making it harder to ovulate regularly or maintain a healthy pregnancy.

 What are the Symptoms of Hypothyroidism?